jekil/awesome-hacking/_pages/index.rst

 - `Dnstwist <https://github.com/elceef/dnstwist>`_ - Domain name permutation engine for detecting homograph phishing attacks, typo squatting, and brand impersonation.
 - `IntelOwl <https://github.com/certego/IntelOwl>`_ - Analyze files, domains, IPs in multiple ways from a single API at scale.
 - `MISP-maltego <https://github.com/MISP/MISP-maltego>`_ - Set of Maltego transforms to inferface with a MISP Threat Sharing instance, and also to explore the whole MITRE ATT&CK dataset.
+- `Masto <https://github.com/C3n7ral051nt4g3ncy/Masto>`_ - An OSINT tool written in python to gather intelligence on Mastodon users and instances.
 - `Shodan-seeker <https://github.com/laincode/shodan-seeker>`_ - Command-line tool using Shodan API.
 Generates and downloads CSV results, diffing of historic scanning results, alerts and monitoring of specific ports/IPs, etc.
 - `VIA4CVE <https://github.com/cve-search/VIA4CVE>`_ - An aggregator of the known vendor vulnerabilities database to support the expansion of information with CVEs.
 - `Yeti <https://github.com/yeti-platform/yeti>`_ - Your Everyday Threat Intelligence.